-The Concept Plan indicates the proposed development will accommodate 2,500sqm to 2,800sqm of retail floorspace GFA (in addition to 3,500sqm to 4,000sqm of commercial floorspace).
+The Concept Plan indicates the proposed development will accommodate 2,088sqm of retail floorspace (in addition to 3,752sqm of non-retail commercial floorspace).

 Hill PDA has been informed that the retail component of the proposed development will comprise purely specialty retail stores, for example, café, restaurant / take-away food, specialty food, book store, personal services, and the like.
 We understand that there will be no supermarket within the retail component of the proposed development.